Home Consumer Products Maternity Innerwear Market Size, Share and Forecast to 2033

 Report Code: SRCP55874DR

-The global maternity innerwear market revenue was valued at USD 7,350.32 million in 2022.
-It is estimated to reach USD 13,740.33 million by 2031, growing at a CAGR of 7.2% over the forecast period (2023–2031).
+The global maternity innerwear market size was valued at USD 8446.87 million in 2024.
+It is estimated to reach from USD 9055.04 million in 2025 to USD 15792.43 million by 2033, growing at a CAGR of 7.2% over the forecast period (2025–2033).
 The rising popularity of pregnancy trackers reflects an increasing desire to begin or expand a family, which presents significant opportunities for the expansion of the maternity innerwear market.

 Maternity innerwear products are specially designed in such a way that they can fit a growing baby bump and stay in place better.
 These undergarments are more comfortable than other types of everyday undergarments.
 The female body undergoes significant hormonal changes after pregnancy, significantly altering the pregnant woman's body shape.
 Choosing an appropriate bra to protect the breasts is crucial to preventing the body from recovering poorly after pregnancy.